 In 2020, a virus changed the world and imposed a new reality upon so many aspects of our lives.
 One major change the pandemic has driven is the transition to remote work.
 Working from home is the new normal.

-Once this became clear, many companies, if not most, scrambled to set up their workforces for remote work as quickly as possible.
+Once this became clear, many companies, if not most, scrambled to set up their workforces for remote work as quickly as possible, let alone fully optimize their software license management.
 But that may not have been the best approach.
 Now that some of the dust has settled, let’s look at a few common-sense measures that can make the transition from on-premises work to remote work easier.

 Different organizations have different setups.
 In some organizations, the entire workforce is out of the office.
 In others only part of the workforce is working offsite.
 Some work out of the office full-time, others part-time.
 But regardless which scenario your organization follows, all of your remote staff will need to access company resources from their homes.

 You’ll need to consider how to grant that access in away that is secure and consistent with your organization’s policies.
 You’ll also need to take into account the networking equipment available to your teams.
 It may seem like a big undertaking, but it pays off.
 Having a proper home system set up makes your organization more flexible and adaptable, and is beneficial for practicality and peace of mind.